zalavariandris/andraszalavari-jekyll/cv.md

 ### 2021

-* The birds clap as they take off, Gallery Paks, Paks
+* The birds clap as they take off, Gallery Paks, Paks (with Matyas Fusz and Krisztián Kristóf)
-* Disciples of Dóra Maurer, David Kovats Gallery, London
-* Disciples of Dóra Maurer, HOXTON 253, London

 ### 2020